RickStrahl/Westwind.Scripting/README.md

 ```

 ### Execute the Code Generically
 If the model is not fixed and the value passed is of a various types, you can use the generic version that using `dynamic` model typing to access the model in the template.
-This code is actually simpler as you can use the `ScriptParser.ExecuteScript()` method directly without explictly converting the code first.
+This code is actually simpler as you can use the `ScriptParser.ExecuteScript()` method directly without explicitly converting the code first.

 ```cs
 var model = new TestModel { Name = "rick", DateTime = DateTime.Now.AddDays(-10) };